thecommoncoder765/thecommoncoder765/README.md

 ### Hey! 👋
 I'm Elijah.
 I am a young programmer that works in Python, JavaScript, and Swift.
 I am best at Python, and I make Discord bots with it.
+Check out the [website](https://www.elijahsutilities.net)!

 - 🔭 I’m currently working on a Discord bot.
 - 🌱 I’m currently fluent in Python, partially fluent in JavaScript, Swift, and C#.
 I am bad at Java, and learning Rust.